FrostSource/hla_extravaganza/guides/entities/undocumented_player_inputs.md

 > The player entity has undocumented inputs that are used throughout the base game.
 This is a list the currently known inputs and how they work.

+> The [updated FGD](https://github.com/FrostSource/hla_extravaganza/tree/main/fgd) has an entity called `input_helper_player` so you don't have to keep looking these up.

 ## I/O
 || Name | Description |
 | -: | - | - |